 6. Book in advance

 Cheap last-minute flights are a myth that you need to stop believing in!
 Especially for international flights!
-Flight prices start to rise increasingly in the last 30 days before departure, so get yourself organized.
+Flight prices rise increasingly in the last 30 days before departure, so get organized.
 If you do need to book at the last minute, travel agents are particularly good at finding the best-priced available seats left.

 7. Use a free stopover